 Completion of the Comcast Transactions is conditioned upon the receipt of certain governmental consents and approvals, orders, authorizations, and rulings, including the expiration or termination of any applicable waiting period (or extension thereof) under the HSR Act and the adoption of an order by the FCC granting its consent to the transfer of control or assignment of certain licenses and authorizations issued by the FCC.
-The requirement to receive these consents and approvals, orders, authorizations and rulings before the Comcast Transactions could delay the completion of the Comcast Transactions if, for example, government agencies request additional information from the parties in order to facilitate their review of the Comcast Transactions or require any conditions precedent to granting their approval of theComcast Transactions.
-In addition, these governmental agencies may attempt to condition their approval of the Comcast Transactions or result in adverse effect on Charter after the Comcast Transactions, including but not limited to its operating results or the value of Charter Class A common stock.
-Any delay in the completion of the Comcast Transactions could diminish the anticipated benefits of theComcast Transactions or result in additional transaction costs, loss of revenue or other effects associated with uncertainty about the Comcast Transactions.
+The requirement to receive these consents and approvals, orders, authorizations and rulings before the Comcast Transactions could delay the completion of the Comcast Transactions if, for example, government agencies request additional information from the parties in order to facilitate their review of the Comcast Transactions or require any conditions precedent to granting their approval of the Comcast Transactions.
+In addition, these governmental agencies may attempt to condition their approval of the Comcast Transactions on the imposition of conditions that could have a material adverse effect on Charter after the Comcast Transactions, including but not limited to its operating results or the value of Charter Class A common stock.
+Any delay in the completion of the Comcast Transactions could diminish the anticipated benefits of the Comcast Transactions or result in additional transaction costs, loss of revenue or other effects associated with uncertainty about the Comcast Transactions.
 Any uncertainty over the ability of the companies to complete the Comcast Transactions could make it more difficult for Charter and GreatLand Connections to retain key employees or to pursue business strategies.
 In addition, until the Comcast Transactions are completed, the attention of its management may be diverted from ongoing business concerns and regular business responsibilities to the extent management is focused on matters relating to the Comcast Transactions.